 In the 1950s, St. Paul's Hospital in Livermore proved too small for the communities of Livermore and Pleasanton.
 People grew weary of traveling to Oakland for health care, so local residents united and raised enough money, along with federal grants, to build Valley Memorial Hospital on land donated by Kaiser Paving Company in Livermore.
 Valley Memorial opened its doors in October 1961 with 46 beds and a medical staff of 23.

-Over the years, ValleyCare has kept pace with state-of-the-art equipment and facilities, adding new programs and services to meet your needs and those of the community.
-At the same time, ValleyCare's hospital and medical staff have provided consistent, high-quality, yet compassionate and personalized care.
+As the Tri-Valley community grew, so did ValleyCare and in 1991 ValleyCare Medical Center in Pleasanton opened.
+Over the years, ValleyCare kept pace with state-of-the-art equipment and facilities, adding new programs and services to meet your needs and those of the community, expanding to include new and remodeled buildings in Livermore, Pleasanton and Dublin.
+At the same time, ValleyCare's hospital and medical staff provided consistent, high-quality, yet compassionate and personalized care.

 An important cornerstone for success is our warm relationship with our community and the mutual support built over the last 50-plus years.
 That bond endures to our common benefit.
 We are determined to uphold that legacy and look to you, our community, for continued support.
-Being exempt from taxation, ValleyCare is permitted to receive tax-deductible contributions from the community to further its mission.
-Today, more than ever, ValleyCare depends on your contributions in order to keep pace with expanding community needs.
+Being exempt from taxation, Stanford Health Care - ValleyCare is permitted to receive tax-deductible contributions from the community to further its vision to heal humanity through science and compassion, one patient at a time.